SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Exploration of Multimodal Model for Social Interaction Detection

 We developed a convolutional neural network (CNN)–based multimodal model to identify social interactions from wearable sensing data.
 CNNs are well suited for capturing complex patterns in structured representations and are more parameter-efficient than fully connected networks due to weight sharing and partial connectivity \cite{ml_bookAurélien}.
 Because each probe captured only 15 seconds of data, the number of raw samples per modality was limited (e.g., approximately 90 accelerometer samples per probe).
 Such short time-domain signals are often insufficient for training deep learning models directly.
 We therefore transformed all raw sensor signals into spectrogram-based representations.

-\paragraph{Sampling Rate Normalization.} During preprocessing, we observed variability in the number of samples collected per probe window.
-For example, across approximately 8{,}000 probes, accelerometer data were received at 19.9375~Hz, substantially higher than the most common sampling rate of 6.25~Hz.
-As discussed in Section~\ref{data_quality_section}, this behavior is expected due to Android’s sensor sampling framework.

-However, variable temporal resolutions across probe windows can introduce inconsistency when training CNNs, as convolutional filters may extract non-comparable features from inputs with different sampling structures.
-To ensure consistent representations across all probe windows, we resampled each sensor stream to a fixed sampling rate per modality.
+\paragraph{Sampling Rate Normalization.} To ensure consistent representations across all probe windows, we resampled each sensor stream to a fixed sampling rate per modality.
 For each sensor, we selected the most frequently observed sampling rate and rounded minor variations.
 For example, accelerometer sampling rates of 6.125~Hz, 6.25~Hz, and 6.3125~Hz were treated as 6~Hz and resampled accordingly.
 When a probe window contained more samples than required, we applied averaging; when samples were missing, we used interpolation.
 Each probe window was processed independently to avoid information leakage and to reflect real-world inference conditions.

 An exception was made for the gravity sensor.
 Although its most frequent sampling rate was 19.8125~Hz, the second most frequent rate was 6.25~Hz.
 Using the higher rate would have required extensive interpolation for more than 5{,}000 probe windows sampled at approximately 6~Hz, potentially distorting the signal.
 We therefore adopted a 6~Hz sampling rate for the gravity sensor to minimize missing data and better preserve real-world signal characteristics.